pawelc/docs/toread2.md

 Gradient Flow in Recurrent Nets: the Difficulty of Learning Long-Term Dependencies Fast Model-based Protein Homology Detection without Alignment.
-Gradient-Based Learning Algorithms for Recurrent Networks and Their Computational Complexity Backpropagation through time: what it does and how to do it Fast Curvature Matrix-Vector Products for Second-Order Gradient Descent An Analysis of Noise in Recurrent Neural Networks: Convergence and Generalization A comparison of preprocessors for the cambridge recurrent error propagation network speech recognition system
+Gradient-Based Learning Algorithms for Recurrent Networks and Their Computational Complexity Fast Curvature Matrix-Vector Products for Second-Order Gradient Descent An Analysis of Noise in Recurrent Neural Networks: Convergence and Generalization A comparison of preprocessors for the cambridge recurrent error propagation network speech recognition system